ericfj2140/market-spec/spec.md

 4. Location Support:
    - Optional location data aids in local marketplace features, they can point to a collection event to inherit it's value
    - Geohash enables precise location-based searches, they can point to a collection event to inherit it's value

+#### Product identity and mutability

+Implementations SHOULD treat the following as identity-defining aspects of a product listing:

+- The human-readable product description in `content`
+- The `title` tag
+- The `summary` tag, when present
+- The primary `image` tags used to render the product

+Substantial changes to these identity-defining fields (for example, replacing the product with a different item, or completely changing its core description and imagery) SHOULD be published as a new product listing event with a new `d` tag.

+When a new listing replaces a previous one, clients SHOULD include a `supersedes` tag pointing to the prior product identifier (`"30402::<d>"`).
+Operational fields such as `price`, `stock`, shipping-related tags, and other non-identity metadata MAY be updated in place on the same product listing without resetting social context.

 ### Product Collection (Kind: 30405)
 A specialized event type using [NIP-51](51.md) like list format to organize related products into groups.
 Collections allow merchants or any user to create meaningful product groupings and share common attributes that products can also reference, establishing one-to-many relationships.